ovcharovcoder/webkit-pro/bootstrap/components/cards/card-10/README.md

-**Three cards with an carusel, author, date and text is for a blog.**
+**Three cards with an carousel, author, date and text is for a blog.**

 <img src="screenshot.png" alt="webkit-pro" style="width: 800px;">